devisettymahidhar315/Hexagonal_architecture/README.md

-# implementation of linked list using hexagonal architecture by using swagger api
+# implementation of linked list using hexagonal architecture and swagger api

 ## run the
   go run main.go